 Careers in accounting and finance can be found in nearly every type of business endeavor.
 Earning your accounting and finance master's degree will prepare you to seek roles as a public and corporate accountant, auditor, budget analyst, investment analyst, personal financial planner, record and bookkeeper and tax preparation and planning specialist.

 With increased scrutiny on corporations to comply with strict accounting practices and a rising demand for transparency in business practices, there's a growing need for trained professionals to fill roles in corporate finance, banking, investing, government, and a variety of for-profit and nonprofit industries.
-In fact, according to the U.S. Department of Labor, accounting and finance careers are expected to grow upward of 20 percent by 2018.
+In fact, according to the Bureau of Labor Statistics, financial analyst careers are expected to grow upward of 12 percent by 2024, faster than average for all occupations.

 Southern New Hampshire University's accounting and finance master's degree curriculum combines theory with practice in two in-demand fields.
 By broadening your skill set in areas such as budgetary analysis, cost accounting, and financial management, you can improve your marketability significantly in a number of careers.